 Acquisition, Blackbaud (Formerly Microsoft & Apple)

 Perhaps the most important fact about employer brand, however, is that your ability to build an all-star team and retain top talent depends on it.
-In such a highly competitive talent market as the one we’re experiencing now, it may be time to re-examine your talent acquisition strategies with an eye towards the importance of employer branding, and to ask yourself if you’re focusing enough on developing and promoting a message that will attract new recruits.
+In such a highly competitive talent market as the one we’re experiencing now, it may be time to re-examine your talent acquisition strategies with an eye toward the importance of employer branding and to ask yourself if you’re focusing enough on developing and promoting a message that will attract new recruits.